richarddubay/f1-fantasy-league/README.md

 ### Could Have

 - The app could have a pseudo-calendar showing when and where each Grand Prix (and it's associated events) will take place.
 This could be as simple as a list.
 - The app could have an admin section where the admin could perform the tasks necessary to maintain the app.
-Add/delete players, add/delete race/sprint/driver/constructor/race result info, etc.
+Add/delete players, add/delete race/sprint/driver/team/race result info, etc.
-- The app could include driver/constructor logos/avatars.
+- The app could include driver/team logos/avatars.

 ### Won't Have / Wish List

-- Driver/constructor/grand prix profile pages each with info about the driver, constructor, or grand prix.
+- Driver/team/grand prix profile pages each with info about the driver, team, or grand prix.
 - Fantasy league history page with results for each year.
 Who participated, final league standings, etc.

 <hr style="height: 1px" />